contributte/console-extra/.docs/README.md

     advancedCache: false
 ```

-You can also register bridges one by one.
+You can also register bridges one by one

 ```yaml
 extensions: